 - Via organ transplantation or blood transfusion

-- Oral ingestion: The oocytes are excreted in the feces of cats (final host) and are orally ingested by other mammals such as humans, hoofed animals, and birds (intermediate hosts).
-Primary modes of transmission therefore include:
+- Oral ingestion: The oocysts are excreted in the feces of cats (final host) and are orally ingested by other mammals such as humans, hoofed animals, and birds (intermediate hosts).
+Primary modes of transmission include the following:

 - Incubation time: 3 days to 3 weeks

 Immunosuppressed patients (e.g., AIDS): primary infection or reactivation in previously infected individuals